 Market volatility drives inter-company lending

-Patchy inter-company loan administration has the potential to leave corporates exposed to breaches of transfer pricing guidance.
+Patchy inter-company loan administration could leave corporates exposed to breaches of transfer pricing guidance.

 There are many reasons why corporates favour inter-company loans over other forms of finance.
 The ability to pre-empt constraints, such as sudden capital controls, and the avoidance of FX volatility feature high on the list.